In-form Lamela fires Spurs past Hammers

 Javier Hernandez — returning after more than a month out with an illness — had a late goal disallowed for offside before Lloris made another save from Arnautovic to secure the points.

-West Ham travels next to Leicester City, while Spurs, who face PSV away in the UEFA Champions League this week, host Manchester City in a tantalising fixture on 30 October (AEDT).
+West Ham travels next to Leicester City, while Spurs, who face PSV away in the UEFA Champions League this week, host Manchester City in a tantalising fixture on 30 October (NZDT).